snyk-community/sdr-bootstrap-prepack/README.md

 With two of them you are already familiar, now go to the `/data-grid` page.
 To do this select the route from a routes dropdown list in the top toolbar.

 We will see a grid with four Panel components in it.
-Each Panel component indicate a place where new component should be placed.
+Each Panel component indicates a place where new component should be placed.
 So, select Panel component (click on it) right under `Departments` title.

 Open dropdown list from the green button on the component toolbar (rigth above of selected component) and choose `Generate source code` option as it is shown on screenshot.